DUI & Criminal Traffic

 The Law Office of Carlos A. Medina, PLLC, provides legal representation to clients like yourself, whether it’s your first, second, or third DUI.

 Arrested for DUI?
-Discuss your case with our Tucson DUI attorney by contacting our office at (520) 251-9561.
+Discuss your situation with our Tucson DUI attorney by contacting our office at (520) 251-9561.

 Understanding Arizona DUI Laws